Musicals101.com

 b.
 Dec.
 9, 1847 (London) - d.
 Mar.
 1, 1912 (Folkestone, UK)

 His son George Grossmith Jr. (1874-1935) enjoyed a long and varied West End career as a performer, librettist, lyricist, director and producer.
 His roles included "Beautiful, bountiful Bertie" in The Shop Girl (1894), "Hughie" in Our Miss Gibbs (1909), and "Billy Early" in No, No Nanette (1925).
-Contemporaries referred to both father and son by the same name, which sometimes causes confusion in various books, articles, etc.
+Contemporaries referred to both father and son by the same name, sometimes leading to confusion in various books and articles.

 Halevy, Ludovic